-Advanced settings cover a wide range of sophisticated configurations for your Verizon Internet Gateway for Business' firmware, security setup and network.
+Advanced settings cover a wide range of sophisticated configurations for the Verizon Internet Gateway' firmware, security setup and network.

-The security suite of your Gateway includes comprehensive and robust security services, such as stateful packet inspection, firewall security, user authentication protocols, and password protection mechanisms.
+The security suite of the Gateway includes comprehensive and robust security services, such as stateful packet inspection, firewall security, user authentication protocols, and password protection mechanisms.